stepleton/cameo/aphid/selector/MANUAL.md

 Name02Bob~ClogImag0EXenix_Usr.image~
 Name04Carol~ClogImag13Xenix_UsrLocal.image
 Name04Alice~ClogImag0FXenix_Root.image
-BootHalt
+EjctBootHalt
 ```
 (where line breaks have been added for display purposes only) tells Bob, Carol,
 and Alice to switch to the drive images `Xenix_Usr.image`,
-`Xenix_UsrLocal.image`, and `Xenix_Root.image` respectively, then tells Alice
+`Xenix_UsrLocal.image`, and `Xenix_Root.image` respectively, then ejects any
-to boot the Lisa from `Xenix_Root.image`.
-Note placement of padding bytes where
+floppy disks, then tells Alice to boot the Lisa from `Xenix_Root.image`.
+Note
-necessary, use of the `Clog` command prior to `Imag`, and the final `Halt`
+placement of padding bytes where necessary, use of the `Clog` command prior to
-command for consistency's sake, even though the `Boot` command is unlikely to
+`Imag`, and the final `Halt` command for consistency's sake, even though the
-ever finish running (instead, presumably, it will boot the Xenix operating
+`Boot` command is unlikely to ever finish running (instead, presumably, it will
-system, which will evict the Selector from memory altogether).
+boot the Xenix operating system, which will evict the Selector from memory
+altogether).

 Most script commands print information to the display, allowing you to monitor
 their progress (if you can read fast enough) and to know where an error has